 Employers ask this question to gauge your ability to manage complex customer interactions while keeping a professional attitude.

 Yes, I had an experience where a customer was dissatisfied with our product quality and service.
 I immediately took responsibility for the situation and worked hard to understand the customer’s concerns.
 After analyzing their feedback, I implemented changes in our process to prevent similar mistakes from happening again.
 From that experience, I learned the importance of listening actively to customers and taking their feedback seriously.
 It is essential to build trust with customers so they know you are looking out for their best interests.
-By addressing this issue swiftly and effectively, I was able to turn around a negative situation into a positive one for both parties.
+By addressing this issue swiftly and effectively, I was able to turn a negative situation into a positive one for both parties.

 3. How do you seal the deal with a new client?